UNH Behavioral Intervention Team

 Persons reporting incidents shall be kept informed of the progress of the team, but may not be given therapeutic details of specific action steps unless the student has provided written permission.

 Ongoing Monitoring.
-The Dean of Students will review on-going cases to determine if there are students who may need follow up contact in order to determine if their distress has gone dormant but still in evidence or need for continued assistance.
+The Case Manager will review on-going cases to determine if there are students who may need follow up contact in order to determine if their distress has gone dormant but still in evidence or need for continued assistance.
 If necessary, the BIT will be consulted.

 Student Rights, Rules, and Responsibilities